kikuchiyo/device_connection_en/connection_scenarios.md

 ### Direct Connection

+The following figure illustrates the message flow of direct connection scenarios 2.1, 2.2, and 2.3.

 ![Device connection overview](media/overview_device_connection_2_0_v3_2.png)

 #### Scenario 2.1: The connected device is not registered; it is dynamically registered through pluggable data acquisition pod